mentalsmash/uno/README.md

 which defines all parameters of **uno**'s *unified virtual network* (UVN).

-The following diagram shows an example of a UVN interconnecting four LANs with an agent in each LAN, and an extra, cloud-deployed, agent to provide redudant backbone links:
+The following diagram shows an example of a UVN interconnecting four LANs with an agent in each LAN:

 ![uvn example](docs/static/uvn.png "UVN Example")